hassan4554/School-Management-System/README.md

 - Centralize and digitize school operations (attendance, results, events, announcements)
 - Enable role-based access and workflows for admin, teachers, students, and parents
-- Provide real-time updates and notifications
+- Provide updates and notifications
 - Ensure secure data management and privacy
 - Offer a user-friendly, responsive interface for all users